Shaukat Aziz: Privitization

+Public image

 A banker and financier by training and extensive experience in the United States, Aziz's credentials are extremely high and considered one of the successful finance minister of Pakistan.
 His credential records are similar to those of the successful US treasury secretaries such as Bob Rubin and Nicholas F. Brady who did well under Clinton and Reagan administrations.
-He understands the rôle of banking, finance, investment and consumer credit in economic growth of a nation.
+He understands the role of banking, finance, investment and consumer credit in economic growth of a nation.
 Aziz presided the strong banking sector, unprecedented investment and growth finance sectors in Pakistan to underpin its economy.
 He strengthened capital availability, an essential and increasingly important economic input, in addition to labour and land improvements.
 With higher education budget up 15-fold and overall education spending up 36% in two years, he focused on education to improve the availability of skilled labour to fill new jobs.

 Aziz aggressively pushed land development and public and private construction spending to improve infrastructure and facilities to attract greater business investment.
 The international communities regarded Aziz as a reformer, with Pakistan's structural reforms ranking high amongst emerging economies.
 Aziz co-chaired the Secretary-General's High Level Panel on the United Nations System-wide Coherence in the areas of development, humanitarian assistance and the environment.
 Aziz oversaw the success of the privatisation programme in Pakistan and most of the proceeds so far have come from the telecom and banking sectors, around 80% of Pakistan's banking sector was put under the private hands.

 The BBC noted that the privatisation programme, initiated by Nawaz Sharif in 1990, picked up from a jog to a sprint under watchful eyes of Prime Minister Shaukat Aziz.
 The prime minister is considered the chief architect of privatisation and is widely respected among foreign investors.
 In an interview with BBC, Aziz mentioned Pakistan's economic growth as he puts it:

 In 2008, Aziz participated in the Global Creative Leadership Summit, organised by the Louise Blouin Foundation.
 As a delegate, he delivered a keynote speech for the panel entitled "Economic Crisis, Economics of Change: Credit, Commodities, and Trade."

-Controversies and criticism

-In spite of supervising and presiding the successful economic growth at an unprecedent level, his privatisation and energy policies remains extremely controversial in public circles.
-Critics argued that Aziz's privatisation policies and privatised energy sector did not fully tackle with full force in country's economy.
-Aziz defended as he points out that his policies made these institutions viable while they were on the verge of collapse.